gvillalba/SpringReactBookLibrary/README.md

 	The data can be queried directly on the database.
 	Some books are created so that they are available on the restful API and the frontend can show them.

-	The available services on the API are the following:
+	The available services on the API are detailed in the "Use Cases" section.

 ## Frontend Architecture